pingcap/docs/tiflash/tiflash-configuration.md

 #### Multi-disk deployment with version >= v4.0.9

-For cluster version lower than v4.0.9, TiFlash only supports storing the main data of the storage engine on multiple disks.
-For version v4.0.9 and higher, TiFlash supports storing the main data and the latest data of the storage engine on multiple disks.
+For TiDB clusters with version v4.0.9 and higher, TiFlash supports storing the main data and the latest data of the storage engine on multiple disks.
 If you want to deploy a TiFlash node on multiple disks, it is recommended to specify your storage directories by the `[storage]` section to make full use of your node.
 However, the configurations before v4.0.9 (`path` and `path_realtime_mode`) are still supported.

 If there are multiple disks with similar I/O metrics on your TiFlash node, it is recommended to specify corresponds directories in the `storage.main.dir` list and leave `storage.latest.dir` to be empty.
 TiFlash will distribute I/O pressure and data placement among all directories.